PD301456 website imageryWills & probate.jpg

 • Discretionary Trusts – where there are a group of potential beneficiaries and the Trustees have the power to decide on the ultimate distribution within that group

-• Life Interest or Interest in Possession Trusts – where the beneficiary or beneficiaries receive the income, interest or right to benefit from the assets but cannot use the capital which is protected for a different beneficiary or beneficiaries
+• Life Interest or Interest in Possession Trusts – where the beneficiary or beneficiaries receive the income, interest or right to benefit from the assets but cannot usually use the capital which is protected for a different beneficiary or beneficiaries

 • Trusts for children – where assets are held for children who have not reached the age at which they are able to receive all of the capital put aside for them

-Good Trust management is essential.
-It is important to choose your Trustees carefully as they will be the legal owners of the assets during the period of the Trust and are responsible for making sure the correct beneficiaries receive what they are entitled to.
+It is important to choose your Trustees carefully as they will be the legal owners of the assets whilst the Trust exists and must ensure the correct beneficiaries receive what they are entitled to.

 Clare_Sanderson[1].jpg